uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 To perform computations on a dataset, one shall create a :txtref:`table` object first.
 It can be done either using a :txtref:`data-source` or directly from user-defined memory.
-The diagram shows the creation of a :txtref:`table` object `t` from the data provided by user (not shown on a diagram).
-During a table creation, an object `tm` of table metadata is created and its content is deduced from the incoming data.
+The diagram shows the creation of a :txtref:`table` object `t` from the data provided by user (not shown on the diagram).
+During a table creation, an object `tm` of table metadata is constructed and initialized using the data.

 Once a table object is created, it can be used as an input in computations or as a parameter of some algorithm.
 The data in the table can be accessed via its own